10up/babel-preset-default/README.md

 #### options.debug

 Enables debug messages.
-Usefull to review what's preset and plugins babel is using.
+Usefull to review which presets and plugins babel is using.

 #### options.removePropTypes
 By default this babel preset will remove any prop-types declarations when building for production.